drug-design/course/docs/chapters/protein-structure.md

 #### &Phi; and &Psi; Torsion Angles of the &alpha;-Helix

-The &alpha;-helix can be defined by its &Phi; and &Psi; torsion angles.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/phi-psi-torsion-angles-alpha-helix-34ce7562'><i class='fa fa-play' aria-hidden='true'></i></button>The &alpha;-helix can be defined by its &Phi; and &Psi; torsion angles.
 When all of the residues of a polypeptide stretch have &Phi; and &Psi; angles of approximately -57&#176; and -47&#176; respectively, these residues form an &alpha;-helix.

 === "3D"